pjakiela/ECON523/M8-RD.md

 ## Empirical Exercise

-A Stata version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/E8-RD.html).
+The Stata version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/E8-RD.html).

+The R version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/R8-RD.html).

+The Python version of the empirical exercise is available [here](https://pjakiela.github.io/ECON523/exercises/P8-RD.html).